 Ice, ice, baby.
 Say you and the fam are visiting Rome.
 In the summer.
 And it’s hot.
 Really hot.
 You’re thinking, how will we survive?
 Granita!
-It’s a the go-to summer pick-me-up at the coffee shop instead of a coffee.
+It’s the go-to summer pick-me-up at the coffee shop instead of a coffee.
 While granita di caffe reigns, there is also the brightly colored granita di frutta, made with fruit juice and sugar.
-We’re mad for melons in the summer, and the retro drink Midori Melonball (c’mon, admit you’ve had one — or more) gave us our inspiration.
+We’re mad for melons in the summer, and the retro drink Midori Melonball (c’mon, admit you’ve had one — or more) gave us our inspiration for our honeydew and midori granita.
 Instant chill.

 Scrape the icy mixture with the tines of a fork into large flakes, crushing any lumps.
 If the granita starts melting and turning slushy by the time you’re done scraping it, freeze again for 30 to 60 minutes.
 Just before serving, scrape once more into large flakes.